JetBrains/gradle-grammar-kit-plugin/README.md

 [![Slack](https://img.shields.io/badge/Slack-%23intellij--platform-blue?style=flat-square&logo=Slack)][jb:slack]

 # Gradle Grammar-Kit Plugin
-This Gradle plugin automates generating lexers and parsers to support the custom language development of plugins for IntelliJ-based IDEs when using Grammar-Kit.
+This Gradle plugin automates generating lexers and parsers to support building custom language plugins for IntelliJ-based IDEs when using [Grammar-Kit](https://github.com/JetBrains/Grammar-Kit).

 # Documentation
 The documentation of the Gradle Grammar-Kit Plugin has moved to the IntelliJ Platform Plugin SDK Documentation: